crcn/mesh.js.org/src/common/components/body/docs/api.md

 #### bus retry(count, bus)

-Retrys an operation against bus if an error is emitted
+Retrys an operation against bus if an error is emitted.

 <Example title="simple example">
   ```javascript